Key Steps for a Successful UI Transition

 Changes to your primary user workflows (editors, readers, administrators, etc.)

-Go through the workflows of you primary users; click through the available buttons and navigate through the interface as your user would, checking for changes to their standard workflows.
+Go through the workflows of your primary users; click through the available buttons and navigate through the interface as your user would, checking for changes to their standard workflows.

 Check to see that customizations you have made to the interface are still functioning as expected.
 As part of the UI redesign, we have refactored a good portion of our own CSS in order to make it easier to maintain the platform in the long run.
 As a result customizations made to your server’s CSS may need updating.